 Hatch and Trent continued to write hits for many stars including Frank Sinatra, Dean Martin, Des O’Connor and Scott Walker, but despite continuing to record on her own, Trent couldn’t repeat her number 1 success.
 They did however top the Australian charts together with The Two of Us, and went on tour together there as Mr and Mrs Music.

 Into the 70s, Trent and Hatch moved into musical theatre.
 1972 saw Trent’s favourite football team Stoke City reach the Football League Cup final, and to commemorate their achievement, they wrote We’ll Be With You.
 Performed by the team and supporters, it is still played at the club to this day, helped by the fact that Stoke defeated Chelsea 2-1 to win the trophy.
+While a judge on New Faces, Hatch produced a number 1 for Sweet Sensation in 1974, and it’s rumoured that Trent joined him on backing vocals on Sad Sweet Dreamer.

 The couple relocated to Australia in the 80s, and were asked to provide a theme tune to a new soap opera called Ramsay Street.
 Trent and Hatch agreed to have a go, but weren’t sure about the title due to its similarity to Coronation Street.
 They worked on a song called Neighbours instead, and within 24 hours they had written it, called Barry Crocker in to sing it, and left it with the show’s producers, who loved it so much, they changed the title to match the song.